Overview

 Understanding how antibiotics affect blood test results might help you better manage your health.
 Here, we answer some frequently asked questions to shed additional light on specific cases.

 Antibiotics can impact CBC blood test findings.
 Antibiotics can cause changes in white blood cell counts as the body reacts to the illness or the treatment itself.
-If you’ve recently taken antibiotics, your CBC results may show high or changed readings, giving the impression of a persistent illness or inflammation.
+If you’ve recently taken antibiotics, your CBC results may show high or changed readings, giving the impression of a persistent disease or inflammation.

-Sensitive: The antibiotic is probably effective.
+Sensitive: The antibiotic is probably adequate.

 Resistant: The bacteria does not respond to the medication.